 As you approach Bowen from the south, keep your eyes peeled as you travel through cane fields and rainforest topped mountains.
-Just before arriving in Bowen, you will spot the iconic Big Mango.
+Just before arriving in Bowen, you will spot the iconic Big Mango only 5km from the town centre.

 Stop and get a selfie near this famous landmark and then cast your eyes to the north where you will see glittering water and seagrass flats - catching your first glimpse of Bowen.

-Visit the Big Mango Visitor Information Centre for a delicious Bowen mango sorbet - 100 per cent natural and available all year round.
-While there, have a chat with our friendly staff and volunteers and pick up a Bowen and Collinsville Visitor Guide.
+Visit the Big Mango Visitor Information Centre for a delicious Bowen mango sorbet - 100 percent natural and available all year round.
+While there, have a chat with the friendly staff and volunteers and pick up a copy of the latest edition of the Bowen and Collinsville Visitor Guide.
 The map in the centre will be a handy companion over the next four days.

 Next, head into Bowen and drive up to the top of Flagstaff Hill.
 From here you can see what the next few days are all about.
-The kids can enjoy a run around on the grassed area.

-Take in the views of the Bowen township and look out over the Islands that make up the top of the Whitsunday group.
-These views make the perfect backdrop for a family photo, so ensure your camera is handy.
+Take in the views of the Bowen township and look out over the islands that make up the top of the Whitsunday group.
+These views make the perfect backdrop for a photo, so ensure your camera is handy.